 The Profit and Loss Statement (P&L) is a statement which shows the total income and expenditure of a business.
-It is also commonly known as the Income Statement.
+P & L statement is also known as the Income Statement.

 The profit and loss statement (P&L) is a financial summary of the revenues/profits and expenses/losses of a business organization during a particular period of time.
 Through the P&L or Income Statement, a business analyses its ability or inability for generating profit by decreasing expenses and/or increasing revenue.
 It is otherwise also known as the statement of operations, earnings statement, expense statement, and statement of income or financial results.